SergioAlias/fusariumid-train/README.md

 This pipeline:

-1. Parses the multi-FASTA headers searching metadata and saves it as a TSV file.
+1. Parses the FUSARIUM-ID multi-FASTA headers searching metadata and saves it as a TSV file.
 You can read about how FUSARIUM-ID stores metadata in [this manual](https://github.com/fusariumid/fusariumid/blob/main/FUSARIUMID_BLAST_Tutorials.pdf) (Spanish version [here](https://github.com/fusariumid/fusariumid/blob/main/FUSARIUMID_BLAST_Tutoriales_Espan%CC%83ol.pdf)) and in the [FUSARIUM-ID publication](https://apsjournals.apsnet.org/doi/10.1094/PDIS-09-21-2105-SR).

 2. Formats metadata to match SILVA and UNITE taxonomy style.

+3. Downloads TEF1 sequences from GenBank for non-*Fusarium* fungi and other eukaryotes.

+4. **🚧 ...Work in progress here... 🚧**

-3. Imports taxonomy and sequences into QIIME 2.
+5. Imports taxonomy and sequences into QIIME 2.

-4. Trains a Naive Bayes classfier that can be used in [`qiime feature-classifier classify-sklearn`](https://docs.qiime2.org/2024.10/plugins/available/feature-classifier/classify-sklearn/).
+6. Trains a Naive Bayes classfier that can be used in [`qiime feature-classifier classify-sklearn`](https://docs.qiime2.org/2024.2/plugins/available/feature-classifier/classify-sklearn/).

 ## Requisites